MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 ## Segmentation
-There are three available segmentation types: Static Segments, Dynamic Segments, and Customized Segments.
-Moreover, creating and exploring segments might be executed  from the left bar menu or from the Customers Page.
-These optionas are described below.
+There are three available segmentation types: *Static Segments*, *Dynamic Segments*, and *Customized Segments*.
+First we will discuss **segment creation** and learn two ways to perforam that task.
+Then we will move to discuss **segment exploration**.
+Lastly we will discuss **segment exportation**.

-### Creating and Exploring Segments from the Left Bar Menu
+### Creating Segments from the Left Menu Bar
 This menu includes three tabs.
-Note: the Dynamics Segment and Static Segment tabs will appear upon clikcing the Segmentation tab.
+The tabs that are used for segment creation are the *Dynamics Segment* and *Static Segment* tabs.

-- Static Segment Page: Clicking the Static Segment tab will open this page.
-Here can can create sophisticated segments of your customers with minimum effort.
-We start by defining the segment's properties:
+- **Static Segment Page:** Clicking the Static Segment tab will open this page.
+Here one can create sophisticated segments of customers   with minimum effort.

-Div
+   - We start by defining the segment's properties: We will give our segment a name and description, choose whether it's a segment that is created for accounts (---) or contacts (---), and ensure to leave the Dynamic switch in "off" state since it is a static
+     segment:

+[picS1]

+   - In step two,

+[picS2]

 - Dynamic Segments Page: